wix-incubator/carmi/docs/api/api.md

 Resolves to the sum of numbers in a number array.

 ### `uniq()` 🍬
-Resolves to a duplicate-free version of an array
+Resolves to a duplicate-free version of an array of strings.

 ## Array or Object
 ### `get(key)`